slgrobotics/robots_bringup/Docs/miniPRO/README.md

 ### simpleFOC approach

-Discouraged with brute-force approach, I am in the process of implementing direct control over wheels using [_simpleFOC_](https://github.com/simplefoc) library and compatible driver boards.
+Discouraged with brute-force approach, I implemented direct control over wheels using [_simpleFOC_](https://github.com/simplefoc) library and compatible driver boards.

 Photos link above.
+Teensy code [here](https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/WheelsROS_Seggy).

 Yes, trying all wrong solutions before taking the most logical path is my _modus vivendi_ - and sometimes a lot of learning fun.

+I will be interesting to see how that same Teensy code would work with a random hoverboard (stripped to motors or to motors+mosfets).

 ### Brute-force approach